Complex semisimple quantum groups and representation theory: Quantized universal enveloping algebras

 \subsubsection{Universal $ R $-matrices}

 Let us first define what it means for a regular multiplier Hopf algebra to be quasitriangular. \begin{definition} Let $ H $ be a regular multiplier Hopf algebra.
-Then $ H $ is called called quasitriangular if there exists an invertible element $ \R \in \M(H \otimes H) $ such that
+Then $ H $ is called called quasitriangular if there exists an invertible element $ \R \in \M(H \otimes H) $, called a universal $R$-matrix, such that

 for all $ x \in H $ and